-- Recipes – Keto recipes contain a mix of protein, low carbohydrate and healthy fat foods.
+- Recipes – keto recipes contain a mix of protein, low-carbohydrate and healthy-fat foods.

-Ketosis Vs Paleo
+Ketosis Vs. Paleo

 Ketosis focuses on following the ketogenic diet and keeping keto macros inline.
 However, Paleo incorporates a balanced approach to macronutrients.

-Ketosis vs Keto Diet
+Ketosis Vs. Keto Diet

 Ketosis is a process where the body utilizes fats as a source of energy.
-However, the keto diet uses keto approved foods helping put your body into ketosis.
+However, the keto diet uses keto-approved foods helping put your body into ketosis.

 Ketosis Diet Results

-Ketosis diet results vary from person to person.
+As NCBI claims, ketosis diet results vary from person to person.
 While some research shows people losing weight, there’s no guarantee.

 The Bottom Line on Ketosis

-- Pay close attention to keto macros and keep percentage of fat higher than protein and carbs.
+- Pay close attention to keto macros and keep the percentage of fat higher than protein and carbs.

 - Use healthy fats such as coconut oil, avocado oil and olive oil instead of highly saturated oils.